Caterpillars are the larval form of moths and butterflies and are some of the most unusual creatures you’ll ever encounter in nature.

 Variegated fritillary caterpillars are beautiful, with green and brown stripes forming a perfect pattern.

-Variegated fritillary caterpillars have a single generation per year and live for about two weeks before pupating and then emerging as adult butterflies.
+Variegated fritillary caterpillars have a single generation per year and live for about two weeks before pupating and emerging as adult butterflies.

-These types of caterpillars in Arkansas lay their eggs one at a time on the underside of leaves or flowers.
+These caterpillars in Arkansas lay their eggs one at a time on the underside of leaves or flowers.
 It is important to note that not all butterflies lay eggs – some give birth to living young (like the monarch).

 7. Curve-Lined Owlet Moth Caterpillar

-The curve-Lined Owlet Moth Caterpillar is a species of moth.
+The curve-lined Owlet Moth Caterpillar is a species of moth.
 It has a wingspan ranging from about 50 to 60 millimeters.

 These types of caterpillars in Arkansas have either dark brown or black markings with curves along the body.